qcf-568/DocTamper/README.md

 ### The DocTamper dataset does not cover AIGC text tampering, but such a scenario is sufficiently covered by our [new work](https://github.com/qcf-568/OSTF).

+### The authentic images from our [TFR dataset](https://github.com/qcf-568/TextShield) can be used as the authentic images for the DocTamper dataset.

 ---
 ### Disclaimer